gargsaar/singlepage_website_ni/_posts/2019-09-04-not-everybody-gets-a-second-chance.markdown

 "What you expect of someone who even shares your birth date.
 She is exactly like you." she replied and ended the call.

 He knew that she will never come back.
-Give me one more chance, he begged and cried.
+Give me one more chance, he wished and cried.

-*It's difficult when you don't get a second chance.
-So make the most of first - always.*
+*It's difficult when you don't get a second chance, so make the most of first - always.*